BEAU BRUMMELL – The Definitive Guide to the Supreme Dandy

 Beau’s father however was the private secretary to Lord North and had high aims for his son to become a gentleman, aims which he made perfectly clear to his son when sending him off to school at Eton.

 Beau had pretty high aims for himself and began his revolution of fashion while still a boy at Eton by redefining the white cravat of the uniform and adding a gold buckle to it.
 It was while at Eton that he was first presented to the Prince Regent who was immediately impressed by Beau’s razor sharp wit and charm.
+From here the white tie of today was derived.

 He was a popular boy – known as Buck Brummell – and gained a reputation as a fine boxer and fine batsman at cricket.